unclewalter/unclewalter.github.io/_posts/blog/2014-03-04-news-on-nine-and-moat-2014.md

+---
+layout: page
+sidebar: left
---- layout: post title: News on Nine and Moat 2014 ---
+title:  "News on Nine and Moat 2014"
+teaser: ""
+breadcrumb: false
+tags:
+    - theatre
+categories:
+    - blog
+---

 So today I have some good news and some bad news.
 The good news is that Moat Festival 2014 commences this week starting tomorrow kicking off an